 Gravel has a habit of dwindling over time, so top up gravelled paths and driveways with a similar stone to look like new again.
-A lawn rake makes light work of evening out new and existing gravel to give a tidy finish and get rid of any lumps and bumps.
+A garden rake makes light work of evening out new and existing gravel to get rid of any lumps and bumps.

 Make room for storage

 For many of us, the space outside our front door serves practical purposes rather than decorative ones.
 It’s often home to larger items that we don’t have room to keep elsewhere, like bins, bikes and other sports equipment.

 Choose an attractive garden store so you’ll be able to protect your possessions, whilst keeping things neat and tidy.